GLP-1 tracker apps, an honest 2026 comparison

 03

-Where Phaze leads
+Where Phaze fits

 Side-effect logging deep dive: does Phaze track side effects?